getsentry/sentry-docs/src/collections/_documentation/development/contribute/environment.md

 Install [Homebrew](http://brew.sh), and then run `brew bundle` to install the various system packages as listed in sentry's `Brewfile`.

+One thing that requires manual attention is `docker`, which should have just been installed.
+Open up Spotlight, search for "Docker" and start it.
+You should soon see the docker icon in your macOS toolbar.
+Docker will automatically run on system restarts, so this should be the only time you do this.

+You can verify that docker is running by running `docker ps`.
+If it doesn't error with something like `Error response from daemon: dial unix docker.raw.sock: connect: connection refused`, you're good to continue.

 Unfortunately, homebrew recently removed Python 2.
 While some versions of macOS ship with Python 2, it's recommended to not use the system's installation.
 Sentry also requires a specific version of Python, as shown in the file `.python-version`, and this may differ from the system's Python.

 We recommend using [pyenv](https://github.com/pyenv/pyenv) to install and manage python versions.
 It should have already been installed earlier when you ran `brew bundle`.
 But you'll need to make some manual changes to your shell initialization files.